Nice3point/FamilyUpdater/Readme.md

 # FamilyUpdater

 **FamilyUpdater** is a Revit plugin designed to streamline the process of updating Revit model files to the current version of Revit.

-Whether you're dealing with project files, family files, templates, or family templates, this tool ensures that your files are compatible with the latest Revit release, saving you time and effort in manual upgrades.
+Whether you're dealing with project files, family files, templates, or family templates, this tool ensures that your files will be compatible with your Revit version, saving you time and effort in manual upgrades.

 ## Features